 Copyright: Permission to publish material from the collection must be authorized by the Institution Archivist.

-Two oversized photographs of Cole and his wife, Elizabeth, meeting President and Mrs. Lyndon B. Johnson on February 13, 1968, have been placed in the oversized photograph box in the Archives vault.
 A photograph of Cole receiving an award, and a small lantern glass slide of 2 boats were added to his biographical file.
 Three general radio resistors as used by WHOI’s UERL were added to the instrument collection.

 - Photographs, explosive shots surface plumes, 1942-1944